pjolson/MySuiteBlog/about/README.md

 ## Me

 My name is Patrick Olson and I am a NetSuite SuiteFoundation and Certified Administrator.
-I have been working in NetSuite as an Administrator, BA, and Project Manager for over 5 years.
+I have been working in NetSuite as an Administrator, BA, and Project Manager for over 8 years.
 My primary experience is in developing business solutions in NetSuite for professional services and manufacturing organizations.

-## NetSuite
+## NetSuite Experience

-I began my NetSuite career with an organization that worked in the healthcare IT space.
-With this organization, I was introduced to NetSuite and began my mostly self-taught journey of learning NetSuite.
-This company experienced rapid growth and my team had the opportunity to implement some very interesting business solutions in NetSuite ranging from onboarding/offboarding employees to sales automation and contract management.

-I work with :

 - SuiteAnalytics
 - SuiteBuilder